Team5553-RoboLyon/LyonVision-Template/README.md

-# Vision-Tracking-Format
+# LyonVision Template

-A simple vision tracking format to use and create other programs with, by default it should be somewhat setup for the 2019 FRC game Deep Space
+A simple vision tracking format to use, create and deploy other programs with.

+This template has to be used with the LyonVision raspberry pi image located at https://github.com/nathanmutin/pi-gen/

 **All Vision Tracking code is located in the folder [src/main/](src/main)**